kmanwar89/Capstone/README.md

 * Files have been updated to reflect changes made on 11/27/2016
   * This includes a working websocket implementation using *websocketd*
   * Files not included are those contained on the Raspberry Pi

+## Update 11/29/2016
+* Python code files updated in the "Pi Files" folder with comments